Luca Crusifino: Professional wrestling career

+WWE (2022–2026)

 On April 6, 2022, it was reported that Macek had signed with WWE after undergoing a tryout at the WWE Performance Center.
 He was later assigned the name Luca Crusifino and the gimmick of a lawyer.
 In early 2023 before his debut, Crusifino made his own website called crusifinolaw.com for his gimmick of a lawyer.
 In January 2024, Crusifino participated in the NXT men's breakout tournament, but was defeated by Tavion Heights in the first round.
 On February 27, Crusifino faced Dijak in a losing effort.

-After the match, Crusifino would hit Dijak with his own crowbar, setting up Joe Gacy to attack him, turning face in the process for the first time in his WWE career.
-Crusifino would then slip Dijak's crowbar behind the steel steps.
-Impressed by Crusifino’s match, Tony D’Angelo would tell Channing "Stacks" Lorenzo to “remember that” and “go get ‘em.”
-At NXT: Roadblock on March 5, D'Angelo welcomed Crusifino as the new "consigliere" of The D'Angelo Family stable, cementing his face turn.
-Crusifino made his Evolve debut on the March 5, 2025 episode of Evolve, where he was sent there as a representative of The D'Angelo Family.
-He defeated Javier Bernal on the March 19 episode of Evolve in his Evolve debut match.
-At NXT Stand & Deliver on April 19, during the six-man tag team match between The D'Angelo Family against DarkState (Dion Lennox, Saquon Shugars and Osiris Griffin), Lorenzo turned on D'Angelo after months of D'Angelo distrusting Lorenzo.
-In the following episode of NXT, Crusifino met Lorenzo in a desert, and Crusifino was later deemed "missing".
-He returned at NXT Battleground on May 25, where he seemingly helped Lorenzo to defeat D'Angelo.
-On June 25 episode of NXT, Crusifino accidentally hit D'Angelo and cost him the NXT Heritage Cup match against Lorenzo.
-A week later, Crusifino attacked both D'Angelo and Lorenzo, officially leaving The D'Angelo Family.
+Crusifino later joined The D'Angelo Family stable, where he used the gimmick of consigliere of the stabe.
+Crusifino worked both on NXT and the Evolve brand.
+During the feud between Tony D'Angelo and Lorenzo, Crusifino allied with Lorenzo, helping him at NXT Battleground to defeat D'Angelo.
+However, he was kicked out of the stable after Crusifino cost D'Angelo the NXT Heritage Cup match against Lorenzo.

+In March 2026, Crusifino introduced a new gimmick on Evolve, but he was released by WWE on April 24 and announced his retirement days later.